Not all advice is good advice.

 Journalists will not give away their questions before an interview, not because they want to trick or trap the spokesperson, but because they don’t want the interview to appear rehearsed.

 The best you can hope for if you ever take this approach is to be given a rough idea of what the first question ‘might’ be about.

 Here’s the thing – some media trainers will tell you that you can’t control a media interview.

 The argument is based on the idea that you can’t control what questions the reporter asks, what angle they will take, how the story will be edited and who else will be included in the item.

-But our approach differs in that believe there are a number of media training tools spokespeople can use to exert control over an interview and steer the conversation to the topic they want to get across.
+But we differ from that approach and believe there are a number of media training tools spokespeople can use to exert control over the interview and steer the conversation to the topic they want to get across.